AdrianNiu/twitter-sentiment-analyzer/README.md

 ## Prerequisites

-To retrieve data from the Twitter API, you can establish a twitter developer account following [here](https://developer.twitter.com/en/apply-for-access).
+To use the Twitter API, you can establish a twitter developer account following [here](https://developer.twitter.com/en/apply-for-access).

 Before you get started, you can check if the following softwares have been installed on your computer: